elastic/connectors-ruby/README.md

 #### Windows support

-We provide an experimental support for Window 10.
+We provide experimental support for Windows 10.

 You can run the `win32\install.bat` script to have an unattended installation of Ruby and the tools we use.
 Once installed, you can run the `specs` using `make.bat`